mviereck/x11docker/README.md

   `x11docker --kwin --waylandenv --dbus --gpu --hostuser -- kdeneon/plasma plasmashell`

 ## X server inside of image
 Version  2.5 of x11docker also provides some options to run X or xpra inside of docker images.
 This was removed in 3.0 to keep the code easier.
-Version 2.5 is still available in [x11docker 2.5 branch](https://github.com/mviereck/x11docker/tree/x11docker_2.5).
+Version 2.5 is still available in [x11docker 2.5 branch](https://github.com/mviereck/x11docker/tree/x11docker_2.5) and can be used beneath actual x11docker versions.

 # Dependencies
 x11docker can run with standard system utilities without additional dependencies on host or in image.
 As a core, it only needs X server (package `xorg`)  and, of course, docker (package `docker.io`) to run docker images on X.